eclipse-ibeji/freyja/docs/tutorials/custom-adapters.md

 # Writing Custom Adapters and Integrating with Freyja

 Freyja allows users to bring their own implementations of various traits which interface with external components.
 This is achieved by exposing the core functionality of Freyja as a library function and requiring users to author the final binary package to link everything together.
-In most cases authoring the final executable can be simplified by using a provided macro, but for scenarios that require more complex setup for the adapters the library function can be called manually.

 For more examples of Freyja adapters and applications, see the [Ibeji Example Applications repository](https://github.com/eclipse-ibeji/ibeji-example-applications).

 ## How to Author a Custom Adapter

-Freyja supports custom implementations of the `DigitalTwinAdapter`, `CloudAdapter`, `MappingAdapter`, and `data-adapter` interfaces.
+Freyja supports custom implementations of the `DigitalTwinAdapter`, `CloudAdapter`, `MappingAdapter`, `DataAdapter`, and `DataAdapterFactory` interfaces.
 To refer to these traits in your implementation, you will need to take a dependency on the `freyja-common` crate.
 The following `Cargo.toml` snippet shows how you can include this dependency:

 ```toml
 [dependencies]